-Now, 15 years on, Jonathan has completed his HSC, a TAFE course and is currently learning to drive.
+Jonathan has since completed his HSC, a TAFE course and is currently learning to drive.
 He can walk well, and has just begun to run; he can snow ski; swim laps; play tennis and astounds many with his piano playing skills.
 All this as well as working five days a week in four part-time jobs.

 Cheryl has written about her remarkable son in ‘Paper Cranes: A Mother’s Story of Hope, Courage and Determination’ which chronicles her family’s journey through despair, denial and anger, to eventual acceptance and healing.
 This is her third book, having already written two books in a voluntary capacity for NSW Health Agency for Clinical Innovation.